Production quality control checklist for manufacturing

 Quality control officers also classify defects and decide which are critical, major, or minor issues.

 For example, untrimmed threads in an article of clothing can be classified as a minor issue.
-At the same time, a needle left in the fabric is critical and should be avoided at all costs.
+At the same time, if you forget a needle in the fabric during production — this is critical and should be avoided at all costs.
 Classification of defects can also help plan solutions to issues and develop ways to prevent them from occurring in the first place.

 Inspections are not only essential to guarantee high standards in the visual appearance and functionality of the product.
 But, sometimes they also ensure that the product is safe to use.
 Children’s toys are a type of product that requires extensive testing to eliminate any life hazards, including suffocation or swallowing of tiny objects.